Taco Bell’s Shell Shortage Leads To 911 Call

 A very hungry Taco Bell customer in Louisiana called the police after the taco chain’s location ran out of shells.

-According to a June 3 Facebook post by the Slidell Police Department in Louisiana, “Somebody called in to complain that the Taco Bell on Gause Boulevard ran out of both hard and soft taco shells.
+According to a June 3 Facebook post by the Slidell Police Department in Louisiana, “Somebody called in to complain that the Taco Bell on Gause Boulevard ran out of both hard and soft taco shells.”

-“While this is truly a travesty, the police can’t do anything about this,” the department added, also stating that they hoped the supply of shells could be replenished in time for Taco Tuesday.
+“While this is truly a travesty, the police can’t do anything about this,” the department added.

+They also stated that they hoped the supply of shells could be replenished in time for Taco Tuesday.
 It’s unclear if the caller was arrested.

 Slidell is on the northeast shore of Lake Pontchartrain, across the lake from New Orleans.
 Per Taco Bell’s location map, there are two other Taco Bell locations in Slidell, only a few miles from the Gause Boulevard location, and another in nearby Pearl River.

 In other Taco Bell 911 call news this week, an Ohio man called the cops to report that an employee had threatened him over his order.
-Per Cleveland.com, the caller reported that “one of the associates became extremely hostile and threatened to jump over the counter and fight me.”
+Per Cleveland 19, the caller reported that “one of the associates became extremely hostile and threatened to jump over the counter and fight me.”

 However, once police arrived they realized that the man who called them had an outstanding warrant after missing a pair of court appearances in relation to a speeding ticket, and he left the Taco Bell in the back of a police car.
 Furthermore, police deemed the report of a threat by the employee “unsubstantiated.”